Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 <img class="common_img" src="../_static/media/chapter_5/section_12/media/image111.png" />

-cv2.waitKey() is a keyboard binding function.
+`cv2.waitKey()` is a keyboard binding function.
 Its time unit is milliseconds (ms).

 The function will wait n ms set in bracket to check if there is any keyboard input.
 If there is, the ASCII value of the key is returned. -1 will be returned if there is no keyboard input.
 Generally we set it to 0, the function will wait for keyboard input endlessly.

-cv2.destroyAllWindows() is used to delete the window.
+`cv2.destroyAllWindows()` is used to delete the window.
 If there is no parameter in the bracket, all the windows will be deleted.
 If you input the specific value of the window, the designated window will be removed.

-(5) **Rotate Around XY Axis**
+(11) Rotate Around XY Axis

 If make the image rotate around x axis and y axis,